 Caillou, the four-year-old boy with a big imagination.

 While cartoons won’t be enough to teach a child Spanish on their own, they’re still a useful tool that will help them pick up some Spanish!
 It’s up to you to give them the daily language practice they’ll need on a daily basis in order to become fluent in Spanish.

 It’s well known that children love stories, especially before they go to bed.
-Learning Spanish can be made easier by using fun books with colorful pictures.
-If your child loves reading, why not get them books in Spanish to they can practice reading themselves once they’re old enough?
+Learning Spanish can be made easier by using fun books with colourful pictures.
+If your child loves reading, why not get them books in Spanish so that they can practise reading themselves once they’re old enough?

 A bedtime story could be great for children learning Spanish.
 (Source: Victor)

 You can get books that are fully in Spanish or bilingual books (which we recommend when they first start reading around ages 5 or 6).

 Here are a few books in Spanish that children can read before they go to bed:

 Buenas noches Gorila